rnmp/rnmp/src/content/blog/2025/breaking-cycle.md

 Anyway, I'm hoping to reflect about how I broke the "cycle of presumed importance" when it comes to building things.
 I'll explain.

-I wrote an article last year how [personal projects can take years to feel legit](/typing/2024/personal-projects-can-take-years-to-really-start-to-feel-legit).
-Referring to the journey of my app [Bleep](https://bleep.is) and how long it took for me to feel like I narrowed down what I wanted it to be.
+I wrote an article last year about how [personal projects can take years to feel legit](/typing/2024/personal-projects-can-take-years-to-really-start-to-feel-legit), referring to the journey of my app [Bleep](https://bleep.is) and how long it took for me to feel like I narrowed down what I wanted it to be.

 Fast forward to today, it's been arguably successful in attracting paying customers and active users.
-I've gotten enough validation to know that I should keep going.
-But the road ahead feels ever so daunting.
+I've gotten [enough validation to know that I should keep going.](https://www.threads.com/@rnmp/post/DK9KuGINm1t) But the road ahead feels ever so daunting.

 # The cycle